-In 2014, AP is asking Peace Fellows to perform three tasks.
-First, they will help their host to identify the goals of a long-term program that will produce change.
-Second, they will offer their hosts one or more of the Five by Ten services, listed below.
-Third, Fellows will produce a number of deliverables: weekly blogs; material for AP bulletins; and material for a partner page.
-Long-term Fellows who stay for longer than 10 weeks will probably have additional job duties.
-For more information, visit the FAQs.
+In 2014, AP asked Peace Fellows to perform three tasks.
+First, help their host to identify the goals of a long-term program that will produce change.
+Second, offer their hosts one or more of the services listed below.
+Third, produce a number of deliverables: weekly blogs; material for AP bulletins; and material for a partner page.
+Long-term Fellows who stayed for longer than 10 weeks were assigned additional duties.

-Fellows will also be asked to complete a final evaluation on the fellowship.
-This has been a feature of the program since 2003, and the form can be downloaded here.
-It allows Fellows to list the deliverables they have produced and assess their success in meeting their goals.
+Fellows were also asked to complete a final evaluation on the fellowship.
+This has been a feature of the program since 2003.
+It allows Fellows to list the deliverables they have produced and assess their success in meeting goals.

-Past Fellows have been remarkably effective at meeting AP’s requirements, and of the 253 Fellows deployed between 2003 and 2013 we consider less than 5 to have been outright failures.
+Past Fellows have been remarkably effective at meeting AP’s requirements.
+Of the 253 Fellows deployed between 2003 and 2014 we consider less than 5 to have been outright failures.
 AP also asks the host organizations to evaluate the work of their fellows.